adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### `config.groups.get()` method
 This is a method that can be used in order to retrieve the list of all groups from the `groups` section of an instance of `ConfigGen`, or it can be used in order to retrieve information about a specific group.

-- PARAMETERS: `groupname` (optional)
+- ARGUMENTS: `groupname` (optional)

   - PARAMETER `groupname`: it is a string that contains the name of the group to retrieve information about

 - OUTPUT: in case no parameters are passed, it returns an array with all the group names of the `groups` section; in case `groupname` parameter is passed, it returns a Javascript object like this: `{ "name": "group1", "users": ["user1", "user2"] }`